named-data/NFD/docs/manpages/nfdc-face.rst

 an overlay communication channel between NFD and a remote node, or an inter-process communication channel between NFD and a local application.

-The **nfdc face list** command shows a list of faces, their properties, and statistics.
+The **nfdc face list** command shows a list of faces, their properties, and statistics, optionally filtered by remote endpoint, local endpoint, and FaceUri scheme.
+When multiple filters are specified, returned faces must satisfy all filters.

 The **nfdc face show** command shows properties and statistics of one specific face.

-The **nfdc face create** command creates a unicast UDP or TCP face.
+The **nfdc face create** command creates a UDP unicast, TCP, or Ethernet unicast face.
+Local FaceUri is required for creating Ethernet unicast faces; otherwise it must be omitted.

 The **nfdc face destroy** command destroys an existing face.